Here are the top Institutional holders of Churchill Capital Corp IV (CCIV) shares

 The top institutional shareholder in the company is Millennium Management LLC with over 7.43 million shares valued at $74.37 million.
 The investor’s holdings represent 3.59% of the CCIV Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Karpus Management Inc with 7.03 million shares valued at $70.37 million to account for 3.40% of the shares outstanding.
 The other top investors are Alberta Investment Managament Corp which holds 4.88 million shares representing 2.36% and valued at over $48.8 million, while Fort Baker Capital Management LP holds 2.18% of the shares totaling 4.51 million with a market value of $45.18 million.

-Churchill Capital Corp IV (NYSE: CCIV) is 113.29% higher on its value in year-to-date trading and has touched a low of $9.60 and a high of $64.86 in the current 52-week trading range.
+Churchill Capital Corp IV (NYSE: CCIV) is 137.56% higher on its value in year-to-date trading and has touched a low of $9.60 and a high of $64.86 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The CCIV stock was last observed hovering at around $23.02 in the last trading session, with the day’s loss setting it -1.67%.
+The CCIV stock was last observed hovering at around $23.18 in the last trading session, with the day’s gains setting it 0.6%.